winryl1/SOURCE-NOTES/School/1. Core Subjects/Oral Comm/Concept of Communication.md

 # Elements
 1. Participants: Sender and Receiver
 2. Message: carries the **stimulus/idea** of the sender
-3. Channel (mode of communication)
+3. Channel: medium in which messages are sent
 4. Feedback (optional; see [[Models of Communication]])
 5. Context: refers to the **interrelated conditions that affect a message**
 	- **Physical:** refers to how the place, time, environment, or distance between the communicators affect their communication